teflocarbon/warpsign/README.md

 - At least 1GB free disk space for temporary files
 - Active internet connection for Developer Portal API access

+> [!IMPORTANT]
+> Whilst every attempt has been made throughout the script to limit the impact to your system, there is still modification of system resources such as the keychain.
+If you do not wish to have any such impact on your system, it's recommended to use the CI version.

 ### CI Signing

 - Any operating system (Windows, macOS, or Linux)
 - Python 3.8 or higher
 - Active internet connection
 - GitHub account with repository access

+> [!IMPORTANT]
+> CI signing is limited to files with a maximum of 1GB.
+At this time, they're also unable to use the `--icon` option.

 ## 📦 Dependencies